China–Ecuador relations: Amazonian oil

-Surveillance systems
+Security

 In 2012, China loaned Ecuador 240 million dollars for the purpose of overhauling the Ecuadorian security system.
 This system comprises 4,300 new surveillance cameras, drones, automated evidence processing systems, and increased manpower to manage each of these new technologies, which have been collectively dubbed the ECU 911 Integrated Security Service.
 Much of this new hardware has been developed in Ecuador, but in laboratories designed and set up by China National Electronics Import and Export Corporation (CEIEC), which is a state-owned company and a subsidiary of national defence contractor China Electronics Corporation (CEC).
 The CEC has also undertaken similar surveillance overhauls in Venezuela and Bolivia, and has also introduced technology to monitor the Amazon Rainforest in Brazil.
 The Ecuadorian government has highlighted the benefits of this extensive security system, which has been installed across the nation's 24 provinces.
 They argue that it has been able to decrease the response time for everyday emergencies such as life-threatening illness, and have cited the system as a large factor in the dramatic drop in crime in Ecuador since its installation.
 Some individuals have expressed concern about the nature and the pervasiveness of these technologies, however, and how they may be used to create an Ecuadorian police state.
 Many members of the international community have been closely observing the usage of similar systems in China, and have found that the facial recognition systems can locate a person of interest in around 7 minutes.
 The recent employment of dubious surveillance and manipulation tactics by the Ecuadorian government may validate these concerns, with some scholars going so far as to warn that similar systems can encourage authoritarian practices.